Cutting lemma and Zarankiewicz's problem in distal structures: Preliminaries and the distal cell decomposition

 \section{Preliminaries and the distal cell decomposition}

-Let $\CM$ be an arbitrary first-order structure in a language $\CL$.
+Throughout this section we fix a first-order structure $\CM$ in a language $\CL$.
 At this point we don't make any additional assumptions on $\CM$, e.g. we may work in ``set theory'', i.e. in a structure where every subset is definable.
 We introduce some basic notation and terminology.
 Given a tuple of variables $x$, we let $|x|$ denote its length.
 For each $n \in \mathbb{N}$, $M^n$ denotes the corresponding cartesian power of $M$, the underlying set of $\CM$.
 For a fixed formula $\varphi(x;y) \in \CL$ with two groups of variables $x$ and $y$, given $b \in M^{|y|}$ we write $\varphi(M;b)$ to denote the set $\{ a \in M^{|x|} : \CM \models \varphi(a;b) \}$.
-Hence the formula $\varphi(x;y)$ can be naturally associated with the definable family of sets $\{ \varphi(M;b) : b \in M^{|y|}\}$.
+Hence the formula $\varphi(x;y)$ can be naturally associated with the \emph{definable family} of sets $\{ \varphi(M;b) : b \in M^{|y|}\}$.
 E.g., if $\CM$ is the field of reals, all sets in such a family for a fixed $\varphi(x;y)$ are semialgebraic of description complexity bounded by some $d = d(\varphi)$ and conversely, the family of all semialgebraic sets of description complexity bounded by some fixed $d$ can be obtained in this way for an appropriate choice of the formula $\varphi(x;y)$.
 We refer to \cite{distal} for a more detailed introduction and examples of the relevant model-theoretic terminology.

 \begin{defn} For sets $A,X \subseteq M^{d}$ we say that $A$ \emph{crosses} $X$ if both $X\cap A$ and $X\cap \neg A$ are nonempty. \end{defn}

 We extend the above definition to a set of formulas.